Dragosha/defold-light-and-shadows/README.md

 - Works on mobile as well.

 ## Setup

+> [!NOTE]
+> Make sure that you updated the 'Spine extension' dependence to [actual version](https://github.com/defold/extension-spine/releases) before open the project in Defold editor.
+To make this: open `game.project` file in any text editor and change the path `dependencies#.. = https://github.com/defold/extension-spine/archive/refs/tags/3.9.5.zip` depending on the version of your Defold editor.
+> Also you may remove this dependence from your project at all.
+It's is not a part of the `light and shadows` and can be excluded from the project without any effect.
+Spine animation is using in a collection `examples\example4`.

+> [!TIP]
+> You can link this library as a dependency in your project and replace the renderer in your project settings.
+Or you can add the whole folder to your project.
+For something more than “just trying it out” I would recommend copying the library to your project, though, because you're likely to want to add your own customizations to shaders, new materials, etc.

 ### Render
 The demo project is fully configured, if you want to configure your project from scratch see this section.